 Homeowners insurance covers your home, your personal property, and your combined assets in the event you’re sued or held liable for medical payments.
 Additionally, it covers you against hazards or other perils to your home.
 Keep in mind, your homeowners insurance policy must state the coverage to file a valid claim.

-For instance, if your policy does not state coverage for flooding, you will not be covered in the event of a flood.
+As an example, if your policy does not state coverage for flooding, you will not be covered in the event of a flood.
 If it does not specify coverage for sinkholes, you most likely do not have coverage under that policy.
 Many homeowners use add-on policies to cover additional types of catastrophes, such as a damaged roof due to wind.

 The main functions of a homeowners insurance policy